wee-snufkin/training-material/topics/transcriptomics/tutorials/scrna-case_monocle3-trajectories/tutorial.md

 >
 {: .hands_on}

-{% icon trophy %} Finally!
+{% icon congratulations %} Finally!
 We have prepared all the files to pass them onto the Monocle3 workflow!

 # Monocle3 workflow